YuToutCourt/ZhonyaS/README.md

 **ZhonyaS** is here for you.
 Using Riot Games' API, it retrieves all games of any player from June 2021 to the present.
 And get a summary of the player!

-*Personal use for now.
-No SaaS ready*
+⚠️*Personal use for now.
+No SaaS ready*⚠️

 ## Installation
 ```bash